Beef Braciole Recipe is an American Italian dish of parmesan and bread crumb stuffed beef roulades braised in a delicious tomato sauce.

 With that being said if you google braciole you are going to get a million different versions.
 From using top round beef, to flank steak, to its being stuffed with raisins and pine nuts and tons of herbs, blah, blah blah.

 People used what they had on hand to make the most delicious recipe possible, nothing more than that.
-Most recipes, like braciole, were peasant food and with that in mind I took that approach when creating this braciole recipe.
+Most recipes, like this, were peasant food and with that in mind I took that approach when creating this braciole recipe.

-A classic braciole recipe ingredients would include:
+Recipe ingredients would include:

 - Parmesan Cheese